Counting single transferable votes: Surplus vote transfers

+Hare STV and the whole-vote method of transferring surplus votes

 If the transfer is of surplus received in the first count, transfers are done in reference to all the votes held by the successful candidate.

 If the transfer is of surplus received after the first count through transfer from another candidate, transfers are done in reference to all the votes held by the successful candidate or merely in reference to the most recent transfer received by the successful candidate.

 Reallocation ballots are drawn at random from those most recently received.
 In a manual count of paper ballots, this is the easiest method to implement.

 Votes are transferred as whole votes.
 Fractional votes are not used.

 This system is close to Thomas Hare's original 1857 proposal.
 It is used in elections in the Republic of Ireland to Dáil Éireann (the lower chamber), to local government, to the European Parliament, and to the university constituencies in Seanad Éireann (the upper chamber).

 This is sometimes described as "random" because it does not consider later back-up preferences but only the next usable one.
 Through random drawing of the votes to make up the transfer, statistically the transfers often reflect the make-up of the votes held by the successful candidate.

 Sometimes, ballots of the elected candidate are manually mixed.
 In Cambridge, Massachusetts, votes are counted one precinct at a time, imposing a spurious ordering on the votes.
 To prevent all transferred ballots coming from the same precinct, every $n$th ballot is selected, where $$\begin{matrix} \frac {1} {n} \end{matrix}$$ is the fraction to be selected.

-Wright
+Wright system

-The Wright system is a reiterative linear counting process where on each candidate's exclusion the quota is reset and the votes recounted, distributing votes according to the voters' nominated order of preference, excluding candidates removed from the count as if they had not been nominated.
+The Wright system is a reiterative linear counting process where on each candidate's exclusion, the quota is reset and the votes recounted, distributing votes according to the voters' nominated order of preference, excluding candidates removed from the count as if they had not been nominated.

 For each successful candidate that exceeds the quota threshold, calculate the ratio of that candidate's surplus votes (i.e., the excess over the quota) divided by the total number of votes for that candidate, including the value of previous transfers.
 Transfer that candidate's votes to each voter's next preferred hopeful.
 Increase the recipient's vote tally by the product of the ratio and the ballot's value as the previous transfer (1 for the initial count.)

 Every preference continues to count until the choices on that ballot have been exhausted or the election is complete.
-Its main disadvantage is that given large numbers of votes, candidates and/or seats, counting is administratively burdensome for a manual count due to the number of interactions.
-This is not the case with the use of computerised distribution of preference votes.
+Its main disadvantage is that given large numbers of votes, candidates, or seats, counting is administratively burdensome for a manual count due to the number of interactions.
+This is not the case with the use of computerized distribution of preference votes.

-From May 2011 to June 2011, The Proportional Representation Society of Australia reviewed the Wright System noting: